Kalzay/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] 10395
+## [1] 10766.19
 ```

-We can see there has been no change to the Histogram or the mean and median values due to us setting these missing values to 0.
+We can see there has been a slight change to the histogram, mean and median.

 ## Are there differences in activity patterns between weekdays and weekends?